-The Elantra sedan is the bread-and-butter four-door offering in Hyundai's compact vehicle lineup, which also includes the two-door Elantra Coupe and Elantra GT hatchback.
+The Elantra sedan is the bread-and-butter four-door offering in Hyundai's compact vehicle lineup, which also includes the Elantra GT hatchback.
 The Elantra blends an eye-grabbing design with the high level of standard features for which Hyundai has become known.

 One of the more stylish sedans in its segment, the Elantra is characterized by Hyundai's now-familiar fluidic sculpture design language, which is intended to evoke the interplay of wind with rigid surfaces to create the illusion of constant motion.
 Distinct character lines that run from the front doors through the door handles before terminating in the taillights lend a bit of an edge to the car's organic look.

 New details such as a reshaped front bumper, reworked headlights with LED accents, and fresh foglights arrived as part of the Elantra's recent refresh, although most casual observers will be hard-pressed to spot the differences.
 Regardless, the Elantra remains a handsome offering.

 More substantial changes arrived inside, where the flowing dashboard has been reworked with higher-mounted, more effective air vents along with more user-friendly stereo and HVAC controls.
 All Elantras save the base model gain a 4.3-inch touchscreen audio system and a rearview camera as standard equipment, while a new navigation system with a seven-inch touchscreen and Pandora radio integration is an optional extra.

 Hyundai's useful Blue Link telematics service is another new addition to the Elantra, bringing with it a wide variety of function and services like voice text messaging, point-of-interest web search and download, automatic collision notification, and remote vehicle unlocking in addition to traffic, weather, restaurant and nearby gas station information.